Gissio/radpro/docs/manual.md

 To log data using Rad Pro, simply select a data logging interval in the settings.
 The data will be automatically stored.

+* On the Bosean FS-600 and Bosean FS-1000, Rad Pro can store up to 95880 data points.
+At normal radiation levels, this allows for 66 days of data at 1-minute intervals, 166 days at 5-minute intervals, 332 days at 10-minute intervals, 998 days at 30-minute intervals, and 1997 days at 60-minute intervals.
-On the FS2011, Rad Pro can store up to 3840 data points.
-This allows for 2.5 days of data at 1-minute intervals, 13 days at 5-minute intervals, 26 days at 10-minute intervals, 80 days at 30-minute intervals, and 160 days at 60-minute intervals.
+* On the FS2011, Rad Pro can store up to 31496 data points.
+At normal radiation levels, this allows for 21 days of data at 1-minute intervals, 54 days at 5-minute intervals, 109 days at 10-minute intervals, 328 days at 30-minute intervals, and 656 days at 60-minute intervals.

-To download the data from your device, follow these steps:

-1. Install Python on your computer.
-2. Install the necessary requirements by executing the following command in a terminal: `pip install -r tools/requirements.txt`.
-3. Connect your device to the computer.
-4. Download the data by running the `tools/datalog-download.py` script.

-## Live data capture
+## radpro-tool

-To capture data live with Rad Pro, follow these steps:

-1. Install Python on your computer.
+`radpro-tool` allows you to download data logs, log live data, submit data to radiation monitoring websites and sync the real-time clock.

-2. Install the necessary requirements by executing the following command in a terminal: `pip install -r tools/requirements.txt`.
+To use `radpro-tool` you need to install [Python](https://www.python.org) on your computer and install the necessary requirements by running the following command in a terminal:
-3. Connect your device to the computer.
-4. Start capturing data by running the `tools/live-capture.py` script.

-## Submission to radiation monitoring websites

-To submit your data to a radiation monitoring website such as https://gmcmap.com or https://radmon.org, follow these steps:

-1. Create an account on the chosen website.
-2. Install Python on your computer.
-3. Install the necessary requirements by executing the following command in the terminal: `pip install -r tools/requirements.txt`.
-4. Configure your settings for https://gmcmap.com and/or https://radmon.org in the `tools/monitoring-website-client.py` file.
-5. Connect your device to the computer.
+    pip install -r tools/requirements.txt

-6. Launch the radiation monitoring client by running the `tools/monitoring-website-client.py` script.
+If you plan to submit data to radiation monitoring websites, configure the website's settings by editing the `tools/radpro-tool.py` script.

+To get help about `radpro-tool`, run the following command in a terminal:

+    python radpro-tool.py --help